rangle/ngCourse2/handout/forms/models.md

 }
 ```

-Instead of assigning our controls to every key in the group method, we now pass an array where every element is a map of the arguments present in the `Control` constructor.
+Instead of assigning our controls to each key in the group method, we now pass an array where every element is a map of the arguments present in the `Control` constructor.

-Because now we don't have access to every control in our template, we need to resort in the form itself to do the validation for each field.
+Because we no longer have access to every control in our template, we must resort to do the validation for each field in the form itself.

 _app/my-form.component.html_
 ```html